At Age UK Somerset, we’re committed to protecting and respecting your privacy.

 If you are aged 16 or under‚ please get your parent / guardian's permission beforehand whenever you provide us with personal information.

-If you want to make a complaint in relation to how we have handled your personal information, please follow our complaints procedure [LINK].
+If you want to make a complaint in relation to how we have handled your personal information, please follow our complaints procedure which can be found on our Making a Complaint page.

 If you are not satisfied with the response you receive, you can raise your concern with the UK’s statutory body for data protection: Information Commissioner's Office (ICO), Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.
 Alternatively, you can contact them by phone on: 0303 123 1113 or 01625 545745 or visit their website: https://ico.org.uk .